Frequently Asked Questions

 The IHSAA has mandated that all high schools have the same moratorium week (a time away for student-athletes and coaches where NO athletic activities or contact takes place).
 The IHSAA moratorium dates for this year and the next are:

 Bishop Chatard also observes another moratorium for most sports to provide another break for student-athletes & coaches just before the first Fall Sports Official Practice dates.
-The BCHS moratorium dates for the next two years are:
+The BCHS moratorium dates for next year is:

 If we are not in school due to inclement weather, then there will be no practices conducted or games contested.
 [Exception to this could be a city or state tournament activity may take place if the host school or IHSAA so chooses.]